JakeSteam/github-foundations-notes/README.md

 ## Notes on notes

-1. I typically only note things that I suspect I'll forget, or that don't make sense immediately.
-As such, my notes are only a small subset of the course's full content.
+1. I typically only note things that aren't immediately clear / obvious, or that I might forget.
+The training has a lot more information.
+2. I've been a software engineer for 10 years, so I won't have many notes on the basics of raising PRs / issues (hopefully!).
-2. Each file is a "module" in the collection.
+3. Each file is a "module" in the collection.